ChaoqiLiang/scDNAm-GPT/README.md

 2. **Reads each `.tsv.gz` file** in chunks.
 3. **Extracts the 6-mer** around each CpG site.
 4. **Performs reverse-complement** for negative-strand reads.
-5. **Uses a custom tokenizer** (e.g., `scWGBS 6-mer tokenizer`) to convert the 6-mer sequence into integer token IDs.
+5. **Uses a custom tokenizer** (e.g., `scDNAm 6-mer tokenizer`) to convert the 6-mer sequence into integer token IDs.
 6. **Calculates methylation ratios** by merging coverage at the same positions (summing total reads and methylated reads).
 7. **Saves the token IDs**, methylation ratios, genomic positions, and chromosome identifiers in compressed `.npz` files.

-This pipeline is designed for large-scale parallel processing of scWGBS data.
+This pipeline is designed for large-scale parallel processing of scDNAm data.

 #### Features
-- Processes `.tsv.gz` files containing scWGBS data.
+- Processes `.tsv.gz` files containing scDNAm data.
 - Extracts and tokenizes 6-mer sequences surrounding CpG sites.
 - Computes methylation ratios and saves them in `.npz` files.
 - Handles multiple chromosomes and large datasets using parallel processing.